Conserved charge susceptibilities in the relativistic mean-field hadron resonance gas model: constraints on hadronic repulsive interactions: Introduction

-Fluctuations and correlations of conserved charges, namely baryon number (B), electric charge (Q) and strangeness (S) have been sensitive probes of deconfinement\cite{Bazavov:2013uja}.
-There have been several studies in this regard\cite{Bhattacharyya:2013oya,Bhattacharyya:2017gwt,Bhattacharyya:2014uxa,Fukushima:2008wg,Roessner:2006xn,Sasaki:2006ww,Ratti:2007jf,Fukushima:2009dx,Schaefer:2006ds,Schaefer:2009ui,Schaefer:2007pw,Wambach:2009ee,Motornenko:2020yme,Pal:2020ink,Pal:2020ucy}.
+Fluctuations and correlations of conserved charges, namely baryon number (B), electric charge (Q) and strangeness (S) have been sensitive probes of deconfinement~\cite{Bazavov:2013uja}.
+There have been several studies in this regard~\cite{Bhattacharyya:2013oya,Bhattacharyya:2017gwt,Bhattacharyya:2014uxa,Fukushima:2008wg,Roessner:2006xn,Sasaki:2006ww,Ratti:2007jf,Fukushima:2009dx,Schaefer:2006ds,Schaefer:2009ui,Schaefer:2007pw,Wambach:2009ee,Motornenko:2020yme,Pal:2020ink,Pal:2020ucy,ab1,ab2,beta,Pal2024,PhysRevC.96.025205,RAU2014176,PhysRevD.97.114030}.
 They can also be used to calculate thermodynamic quantities at finite baryon density via Taylor series expansion\cite{Petreczky:2012rq,Ding:2015ona}.
-Despite its success recent studies show that the differences between actual QCD calculations and that of ideal HRG model become appreciable in the properties of higher order cumulants.
-At higher temperature the particle densities are higher and virial expansion only upto second order coefficient may not be sufficient to describe the thermodynamic properties.
-The validity of HRG model at higher temperature can be justified by detailed comparison with the recent LQCD results.
-The fluctuations and correlation of conserved charges have been studied in the LQCD\cite{Borsanyi:2010bp,Borsanyi:2011sw,HotQCD:2012fhj,Bazavov:2013dta,Bazavov:2013uja,Bazavov:2014xya,Bazavov:2014yba, Borsanyi:2014ewa, Bellwied:2015lba, Ding:2015fca, Bazavov:2015zja, DElia:2016jqh,Bazavov:2017dus,Borsanyi:2018grb} and HRG models has been used as a benchmark results.
-It is found that the higher order cumulants estimated in ideal HRG model shows significant deviations from LQCD results near $T_c$.
-The prominent reason for this discrepancy is the exclusion of short-range repulsive interactions between hadrons as shown in the recent studies which include repulsive interaction in the ideal HRG model\cite{Karthein:2021cmb}.
+Despite its success recent studies show that the differences between actual QCD calculations and that of ideal HRG model become appreciable in the properties of higher order susceptibilities.
+At higher temperatures, the particle densities are higher and virial expansion only up to second order coefficient may not be sufficient to describe the thermodynamic properties.
+The validity of HRG model at higher temperatures can be justified by detailed comparison with the recent LQCD results.
+The fluctuations and correlations of conserved charges have been studied in the LQCD\cite{Borsanyi:2010bp,Borsanyi:2011sw,HotQCD:2012fhj,Bazavov:2013dta,Bazavov:2013uja,Bazavov:2014xya,Bazavov:2014yba, Borsanyi:2014ewa, Bellwied:2015lba, Ding:2015fca, Bazavov:2015zja, DElia:2016jqh,Bazavov:2017dus,Borsanyi:2018grb} and results from HRG model have been used as a benchmark.
+It is found that the higher order susceptibilities estimated within ambit of ideal HRG model shows significant deviations from LQCD results near $T_c$.
+The prominent reason for this discrepancy is the exclusion of short-range repulsive interactions between hadrons as shown in the recent studies which include repulsive interaction in the ideal HRG model~\cite{Karthein:2021cmb}.
 These repulsive interactions are especially important at higher densities and make appreciable changes in the EoS as described by hadron resonance gas model.
-Various approaches to account for the short range repulsive interactions has been proposed, namely excluded-volume approach\cite{Rischke:1992rk}, relativistic mean-field approach\cite{Kapusta:1982qd,Olive:1980dy}, relativistic virial expansion\cite{Huovinen:2017ogf} etc.
+Various approaches to account for the short range repulsive interactions have been proposed, namely excluded-volume approach\cite{Rischke:1992rk}, van der Waals interaction approach~\cite{Vovchenko:2020lju}, relativistic mean-field approach\cite{Kapusta:1982qd,Olive:1980dy}, relativistic virial expansion~\cite{Huovinen:2017ogf} etc. All these different methods, to incorporate the repulsive interactions on the HRG model, can be shown to be different approximations of a more general phenomenological framework~\cite{Anchishkin:2014hfa}.